sanchay0/home/README.md

 ## TODO

-- add tags to posts
 - add category to rss feed from tags
 - add tags to blog page
 - add ability to click on a tag and view posts by tag
 - add ability to make likes and comments